 Highline: There are sections of the Highline closer to the Standard Hotel that are covered.
 There are also several cool buildings in the adjoining meatpacking district that have large overhangs allowing photos outside but still out of the rain making this a good rain back-up.

 Museums: The Museum of Natural History, The Metropolitan Museum of Art, the MoMa, all of these museums are indoors and amazing spaces.
 While I’ve taken engagement photos at museums, wedding photos and ceremonies can be tricky.
-I think it’d be fun to try, but would take a couple willing to be flexible if we’re not admitted and definitely not with a huge party or large dresses.
-Of these, I’ve shot a ceremony in the Museum of Natural History, and it went off without hitch.
+They require couple willing to be flexible if we’re not admitted and definitely not with a huge party or large dresses.
+Of these, your best bet is the Museum of Natural History.
+I have photographed a few engagement sessions and even a quick ceremony here and it went off without hitch.
 Your ceremony will have to be quick, and no clearly big wedding dresses or bouquets are going to be admitted.
+The Met is a different story.
+I have taken photographs in here, but to make it work you have to be VERY low key, quick and speedy.
+They generally frown on portraits with the artwork.
+I have heard that the Whitney is a possible location that can be more forgiving, however I have personally never photographed there before.
 Stealth Factor: Medium-High.

 Get a bit wet and rock the umbrella!

 Ok, so this isn’t an rainy day back-up and it’s not for everyone.
 But sometimes if you’re willing to roll with the punches and maybe get a bit wet, the photos will be awesome.
 I’m always up for an adventure and if you’re game, we can find a way to make it work.
 I have a stock of huge clear umbrellas that I always bring along so we’ll be set to go no matter the weather.